Aerraerr/PawHVeterinaryAppointmentSystem/README.md

 ## 📖 Overview

-**Clinic_Appointment_SystemMain** is a web-based veterinary clinic appointment system designed to streamline the scheduling, management, and monitoring of pet healthcare services.
+**Clinic_Appointment_SystemMain** is a application for veterinary clinic appointment system designed to streamline the scheduling, management, and monitoring of pet healthcare services.
 It provides a seamless interface for pet owners to book appointments and for clinic staff to manage those appointments efficiently.

 ---